BEING AN ESL TEACHER: SOCIALIZING 101

 Him: Because I’m from Switzerland.

-Honestly, it's hard for me to relive this conversation without feeling like a complete buffoon!
+Honestly, it’s hard for me to relive that conversation without feeling like a complete buffoon!

-Goes without saying, but when you're talking with someone, you have to have an appropriate response and hopefully not sound like a complete fool in the process.
-Here is an example of what NOT to do:
+It goes without saying, but when you're talking with someone, you need to respond appropriately—and ideally, not sound like a complete fool in the process.
+Here's an example of what not to do:

 Him: Yeah, learning new languages is fun, but I still struggle.
 Even learning a new dialect is hard.